 How B12 Affects Hair Follicles

-Vitamin B12 supports DNA synthesis and red blood cells, both essential for healthy hair growth.
-A lack of B12 may also lead to anemia, which reduces oxygen delivery to hair follicles.
+Vitamin B12 plays a key role in DNA synthesis and red blood cell production, both essential for healthy hair growth.
+When B12 levels are low, red blood cell production decreases, reducing oxygen delivery to hair follicles.

-A lack of B12 may also contribute to anemia, which further reduces oxygen supply.
-This slows cell activity in the scalp and affects hair health.
-Over time, this leads to hair thinning and shedding.
-These effects often develop gradually.
+In some cases, B12 deficiency may also contribute to anemia, further limiting oxygen supply and slowing cell activity in the scalp.
+Over time, this can negatively affect hair health, with changes that often develop gradually.

 Signs of Hair Shedding From a B12 Deficiency